sandokim/DeeplearningKnowledge/readme.md

 Shallower layers grasp local information while deeper layers use flters whose receptive felds are much broader that therefore capture global information

+# CMM in Medical Field

+CNNs have been recently used for medical image segmentation.
+Early approaches obtain anatomy delineation in images or volumes by performing patch- wise image classification.
+Such segmentations are obtained by only considering local context and therefore are prone to failure, especially in challenging modalities such as ultrasound, where a high number of mis-classified voxel are to be expected.
+Post-processing approaches such as connected components analysis normally yield no improvement and therefore, more recent works, propose to use the network predictions in combination with Markov random fields [6], voting strategies [9] or more traditional approaches such as level-sets [2].
+Patch-wise approaches also suffer from effciency issues.
+When densely extracted patches are processed in a CNN, a high number of computations is redundant and therefore the total algorithm runtime is high.
+In this case, more effcient computationalschemes can be adopted.

 # Deep Neural Network Initialization

 In deep networks with many convolutional layers and different paths through